mastersign/odec/doc/specification.md

 *Figure 8: Structure of a container edition*

-As described in section "The Container", every time a container is initialized or modified an edition is formed.
+As described in section [The Container](#the-container), every time a container is initialized or modified an edition is formed.
 A container has a *current edition* and, if it was modified, one or more past editions.
 An edition is identified by a global unique identifier.
 The edition is protected by a signature, created by the owner of the signature.
 The signature of the current edition is called *master signature*.

 The edition contains some meta-data:
 * A reference to the software, used to create or extend the container